SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 - These are shock-resistant because they don’t have any moving components like spindles.

 - Delivers unbeatable speed and consumes less power.
-Hence low carbon footprint.
+Hence, a low carbon footprint.

 - Less prone to mechanical damage.